 Rapha strives to provide its team with a solid understanding of modern slavery risks and guidance on what it means through the business and supply chain.
 This guidance is kept permanently under review to ensure processes are appropriate and meet the challenges presented by this global problem.
 To ensure Rapha is properly addressing these risks, we consult independent third party specialists to provide specific training on tackling modern slavery.
 To this end, the Rapha team recently received tailored training from the legal and strategy consultancy, Omnia Strategy LLP.

-In the coming financial year, Rapha aims to expand its auditing capabilities and the frequency of such audits with respect to its suppliers and factories.
+In the coming financial year, Rapha will continue to expand its auditing capabilities and the frequency of such audits with respect to its suppliers and factories.

 Rapha has built a reputation for impeccable quality throughout its products.
 The brand demands similar standards throughout its manufacturing and supply chains.